yokonao/pitman/README.md

 # pitman
-a simple pdf converter to text
+a simple pdf converter to text written in golang